 - Bulk transport (phagocytosis and pinocytosis)

-Cell Membrane Transport
+Transport across the Cell Membrane

 Passive transport.

-Here the substances move from a region of higher concentration to a lower concentration.
+Here, the substances move from a region of higher concentration to a lower concentration.

-This is of three types
+This is of the following types

 Gases like oxygen and carbon dioxide.